 - 20. If ACNL expects an exceedance of the coordination parameters with all to be requested historic slots, ACNL will publish a working procedure to solve the exceedance of the relevant coordination parameter(s).
-The working procedure contains how ACNL will apply the criterium of proportionality with a holistic approach and provides air carriers with additional information regarding their slot requests at initial submission.
+The working procedure contains how ACNL will apply the principles and provides air carriers with additional information regarding their slot requests at initial submission.
 ACNL strives to publish this working procedure before the coordination parameters are published. - 21.
 Between SAL and Historic Baseline Date (HBD), air carriers are able to optimise their schedules as always. - 22.
 Slots with historic rights which cannot be accommodated at SAL are placed on the waiting list and will have priority over any submissions that are not based on historical rights.
-This applies in principle only to the season for which the allocation is made.
-ACNL can decide to include in the working procedure that this priority applies to one additional equivalent season in case the capacity reduction is of a temporary nature and has a fixed expiry date. - 23.
-This policy rule will be effective as of IATA Northern Summer Season 2024
+ACNL includes in the working procedure the period this priority is applicable. - 23.
+This policy rule will be effective as of IATA Northern Winter Season 2025.